Whole-body counting: History

-In 1950, Leonidas D. Marinelli developed and applied a low-level gamma-ray whole body counter to measure people who had been injected with radium in the early 1920s and 1930s, contaminated by exposure to atomic explosions, and by accidental exposures in industry and medicine The sensitive methods of dosimetry and spectrometry Marinelli developed obtained the total content of natural potassium in the human body.
+In 1950, Leonidas D. Marinelli developed and applied a low-level gamma-ray whole body counter to measure people who had been exposed to radiation, including people who had been injected with radium in the early 1920s and 1930s, people contaminated by exposure to nuclear testing and other atomic explosions, and by accidental exposures in industry and medicine.
+The sensitive methods of dosimetry and spectrometry Marinelli developed obtained the total content of natural potassium in the human body, and whole-body counters were used for medical research about potassium deficiency and the links between potassium and muscle function in conditions like muscular dystrophy.
 Marinelli's whole body counter was first used at Billings Hospital at the University of Chicago in 1952.
+At a 1955 atomic science convention in Geneva, more than 4,000 people participated in demonstrations of a walk-in whole-body counter.